originaltype/typeProofer/README.md

 - [ ] Add page template for large words setting
 - [ ] Save file with time stamp and project name in the file name
 - [ ] Make lay-out dimensions and positions relative to the page so that you can easily change the page size
+- [ ] Make option to set proofing strings in various font sizes on the page

 # Credits
 This script was written while following [@roberto-arista's](https://github.com/roberto-arista) [Python for Designers course](https://pythonfordesigners.com/) so lot's of credits to him for his guidance and help.